EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 be used for small programs, but larger applications usually want to save the start-up time and live longer than just a request).

-At that time Perl was way more used than now and it had (and still has) the [CGI.pm](https://metacpan.org/pod/CGI) module to help the programmer to get the job done.
+At that time Perl was used far more often than now, and it had (and still has) the [CGI.pm](https://metacpan.org/pod/CGI) module to help the programmer to get the job done.